Advocate. Do you know what it means to advocate?

 Take Action

-If you would like to join us in our advocacy efforts, please reach out to Devon Wade at dwade@tuw.org or click the links below for ways you can take action.
+If you would like to join us in our advocacy efforts, please reach out to Joey Current at jcurrent@tuw.org or click the links below for ways you can take action.

 Advocating for 211 Helpline Funding

 The 211 Helpline is a critical resource that connects individuals with essential services such as housing assistance, food programs and mental health support.
-There is a legislative request for state funding to support the expansion, upgrades and enhancements of the 211 system.
-By improving this vital resource, we can better serve South Carolinians in need and ensure that help is accessible to all, 24/7.
+There is a legislative request for state funding to sustain the 211 system.
+By supporting this vital resource, we can continue to serve South Carolinians in need and ensure that help is accessible to all, 24/7.

-We need your help to continue educating our legislators about the importance of 211 and securing the necessary funding for it's growth.
+We need your help to continue educating our legislators about the importance of 211 and securing the necessary funding.
 Your voice can make a difference in strengthening this crucial service for our communities for many years to come.

-Below are links to a sample email template and a website to find your specific district representatives.
+Below are links to sample templates for email, text message, social media post and phone script for both the Senate and House of Representatives.
 Together, we can ensure that help is just a call away when our neighbors need it most.

 Click here to look up information on your district representatives.